edmondsoun/living-timeline/README.md

 npx prisma db push
 ```

-Make sure to update the Prisma client when the schema file is changed:
+Make sure to update the Prisma client installed in the Next app when the schema file is changed:

 ```zsh
 npx prisma generate